 Gastric Sleeve, also known as Vertical Sleeve Gastrectomy (VSG), is the most prominent bariatric surgery.
 Gastric sleeve surgery is quickly becoming the top performed procedure in Mexico and quickly coming up in the United States and Canada.

 Gastric sleeve surgery is known as a “mix” procedure because of the reduction of Ghrelin production.
-Ghrelin is a hormone which induces hunger in patients and is produced in the stomach.
-Researchers have found that when a large portion of the stomach is removed the production of Ghrelin is also reduced, which liberates patients from the nagging feelings of hunger.
+Ghrelin is a hormone that induces hunger in patients and is produced in the stomach.
+Researchers have found that when a large portion of the stomach is removed, the production of Ghrelin is also reduced, which liberates patients from the nagging feelings of hunger.

 Dr. Rodriguez Lopez uses a bougie size of 36F, which translates to a diameter of .45 inches.
 The bougie is a long, narrow tube inserted through the patient’s mouth as a guide for the “new stomach sleeve” to be cut and stapled.

 - Dr. Rodriguez uses Covidien staplers and staples to perform gastric sleeve surgery.

 - Sews over the staple lines with Prolene sutures.

 Learn more about undergoing gastric sleeve in Mexico.
 Click Here.